marcgardiner/fronttier/README.md

 make upall
 ```

+*Note: The `make upall` command must be run in its own terminal.*

 The first time you run the app, you'll have to migrate the DB to create the app schema and load up some test data:

 ```
 make migrate
-python scripts/bootstrap.py
+make bootstrap
 ```

 The app can now be accessed at http://localhost:8000.
 This is typically all you need to do in order to run the app.

 ### Admin Panel

-The `bootstrap` script will create an admin user with email `admin@frontier.com` and password `frontier123`.
+The `make bootstrap` command will create an admin user with email `admin@frontier.com` and password `frontier123`.
 You can login to the admin panel at http://localhost:8000/admin.

 ### Caveats

-If changes have been made to the data model, you will have to run the migrate command again.
-You can usually see a log line when the Django server boots up informing you that there are unapplied migrations.
+If changes have been made to the data model, you will have to run the `make migrate` command again.
+You can usually see a log line in the `make up` output when the Django server boots up informing you that there are unapplied migrations.

 If the requirements of the Django app have been modified (`requirements.txt`), you'll have to rebuild the Docker image for it.